Shrooms and herbs, let’s do some fresh talk! While we’re at it, let’s talk about growing herbs too!

 - Put mixture into a food processer and pulse until finely pureed.

-- Put the pot back on med/hi heat.
-Add the rest of the butter.
-When the butter starts to bubble, add the flour and stir for 1 minute.
+- Heat the pot on med/hi and add the rest of the butter.
+When melted and bubbling, add the flour and cook for 1 minute.

 - Stir in cream and heat through but do not simmer.
 Turn heat off and adjust seasonings.
 Garnish with parsley and freshly grated Parmesan cheese.
 Serve hot.

-- Combine all ingredients in a jar with a tightly fitted lid and shake vigorously.
+- Combine all ingredients in a sealed jar and shake vigorously.
 Serve over fresh greens.